12lele/DITNet/README.md

 # DITNet
-Refined Feature Alignment and Dynamic Interaction Transformer for Multispectral Pedestrian Detection This article proposes a dynamic interactive Transformer to address the difficulty of fully fusing multispectral images.
-In response to information mismatch and feature misalignment, a refined feature alignment module is proposed
+Refined Feature Alignment and Dynamic Interaction Transformer for Multispectral Pedestrian Detection This paper proposes a dynamic interactive Transformer to address the difficulty in fully fusing multispectral images, and proposes a refined feature alignment module to address information mismatch and feature misalignment.

 ## **Overview**
 <p align="center">